-CHECKLIST - THINGS TO FIND OUT
+THINGS TO FIND OUT

 Item Comments/Notes 1.
 Duties and Responsibilities a.
 What are my regular and special duties? b.
-What records am I responsible for keeping? c.
-What schedules am I responsible for following? d.
-What lunchtime activities will I be responsible for? e.
+What records am I responsible for keeping?
+C. What lunchtime activities will I be responsible for? d.
 If I am responsible for working with more than one teacher, how is my time divided?
 2. Scheduling and Daily Activities a.
 What schedule should I follow? b.
-When do students come to class?
-When do they leave? c.
-Where are supplies kept and how are they obtained? d.
-What are the playground regulations? e.
-What should I do if I find myself with some spare time? f.
-What equipment is available and how is it used? ď.
+Where are supplies kept and how are they obtained? c.
+What are the playground regulations? d.
+What should I do if I find myself with some spare time? e.
+What equipment is available and how is it used? f.
 What is expected of me in terms of student discipline?
 3. Communication and Relationships a.
 What is the line of communication and authority I should follow? b.
-To whom should I direct questions concerning school policies? c.
-With whom should I discuss a problem concerning relationships? d.
+To whom should I direct questions concerning school policies?
+C. With whom should I discuss a problem concerning relationships? d.
 What should be my response when a parent raises a question on his/her child's functioning in the classroom? e.
-What course should I follow if I feel I do not have enough to do? f.
 How does the teacher view the teacher / para relationship?